metehantagizade/SignalR-Notification/README.md

 When a record added to Notification table of database we will display it on web using SignalR

 ### Step One
-Create database and Notification table on it <br/>
+Create database with Notification table on it <br/>
-After that run query shown bellow on sql management studio
+After that run the query shown bellow on sql management studio
 ```html
 alter database CP set enable_broker with rollback immediate;
 ```
 ### Step Two
 Create a class library with name SignalR-Entity <br/>
-Define ADO.Net of database inside class library <br/>
+Define ADO.Net for database inside class library <br/>
-Add reference to SignalR-entity from main project </br>
+Add a reference to SignalR-entity from main project </br>

 ### Step Three
 Inside main project add <b>OWIN Startup Class</b> from Add/NewItem <br/>
-After that add code bellow inside Configuration of OWIN Startup Class
+After that add this code bellow inside Configuration of OWIN Startup Class
 ```html
 app.MapSignalR();
 ```